nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 1.5 Creating, Backing Up and Restoring the Database

-This database is integrated into X-Road central server application.
+This database is integrated into X-Road Central Server application.
 The database management functions are embedded into the application user interface.
 The database, the database user and the data model is created by the application's installer.
 The database updates are packaged as application updates and are applied when the application is upgraded.
 From the technical point of view, the database structure is created and updated using [Liquibase](http://www.liquibase.org/) tool.
 The migration scripts can be found both in application source and in file system of the installed application.
 Database backup functionality is built into the application.
 The backup operation can be invoked from the web-based user interface or from the command line.
 The backup contains dump of all the database structure and contents.
 When restoring the application, first the software is installed and then the configuration database is restored together with all the other necessary files.
-This produces a working central server.
+This produces a working Central Server.

 ## 1.6 Saving Database History

 This section describes the general mechanism for storing the history of the database tables.
 All the history-aware tables have an associated trigger update_history that records all the modifications to data.
 All the tables of central database are history-aware, except for

 - history,
-- distributed_files and
+- distributed_files
-- schema_migrations

 When a row is created, updated or deleted in one of the history-aware tables, the trigger update_history is activated and invokes the stored procedure add_history_rows.
 For each changed column, add_history_rows inserts a row into the history table.
 The details of the stored procedures are described in section 1.9.

 ## 1.7 High Availability Support

-The High Availability (HA) solution for the X-Road central server relies on a shared, optionally highly available database.
-There can be multiple central server nodes each connecting to the same database instance.
+The High Availability (HA) solution for the X-Road Central Server relies on a shared, optionally highly available database.
+There can be multiple Central Server nodes each connecting to the same database instance.
 Furthermore, the database can be set up in high-availability mode where there is the primary node with read/write access and one or more secondary read-only nodes replicating the primary data as it changes.

-In order to support high availability (HA) setup of the X-Road central server, some database tables have the ha_node_name field.
+In order to support high availability (HA) setup of the X-Road Central Server, some database tables have the ha_node_name field.
 In an HA setup, the name of the node of the cluster that initiated the insertion of a given record, is stored in that field.
 In ordinary setup, a default value is used.
 In both cases, this is done at the level of stored procedures as described in section 1.9.

 The logic of taking into account the value of ha_node_name where applicable, has been implemented at the application level.